On Monday this week The Age carried a story headlined Freelancer: Australia’s fallen tech star.

-In May this year Gooroo excitedly announced that its trial had ‘smashed’ its target with 8,500 candidates having been matched to 420 open roles.
-However it was a free trial; only $1000 was booked as revenue and cash in the bank was down to $2.9 million.
+In May this year, Gooroo excitedly announced that its trial had ‘smashed’ its target with 8,500 candidates matched to 420 open roles.
+However, it was a free trial; only $1000 was booked as revenue and cash in the bank was down to $2.9 million.

-In June this year Gooroo won the The Big Data/Machine Learning Innovation of the Year award at the Australian Information Industry Association (AIIA) Victoria iAwards for innovation in the digital economy.
+In June this year, Gooroo won The Big Data/Machine Learning Innovation of the Year award at the Australian Information Industry Association (AIIA) Victoria iAwards for innovation in the digital economy.

 In the past few months, Gooroo have announced deals with Kinetic IT, KPMG and Halcyon Knights.
 Although these are not insignificant companies none of the three official announcements mention a minimum financial commitment; the agreement only turns into significant money if the counter-party makes it work commercially with, or for, their clients.
 At this early stage it’s all blue sky revenue with very little, if anything, in the bank right now as a result of these three agreements.